 There are some people who should consult their provider before getting a flu vaccine.

-Everyone ages 6 months and older should get a flu vaccine each year.
+Everyone 6 months and older should get a flu vaccine each year.
 However, people with severe allergies to the vaccine ingredients should talk to their primary care provider before getting a flu shot.

 A flu vaccine takes about two weeks to work.